fangyiyu/Modified_MNIST_Classification/README.md

 ### 2.2.3 Gated Convolutional Neural Networks

 Parameter setting is the same as in the CNN model.
-The convolutional layer in GCNN used a gating mechanism to allow the network to control what information should be propagated the hierarchy of layers.
+The convolutional layer in GCN used a gating mechanism to allow the network to control what information should be propagated the hierarchy of layers.
 So I built the gated convolutional layer based on the mechanism below:

 ![Gating mechanism](https://github.com/fangyiyu/Fangyi_Yu_Modified_MNIST/blob/master/Gating%20mechanism.png)

-The architecture of the GCNN model built in this task is the same as the CNN model above, and the loss function and optimizer are also identical.
+The architecture of the GCN model built in this task is the same as the CNN model above, and the loss function and optimizer are also identical.
 After running 500 steps, the accuracy on the training dataset is 0.1406, while when predicting using the testing dataset, it showed my GPU was out of memory even after decreasing units in the hidden layer or adding strides in the Maxpooling layers.

 ### 2.2.4 Recurrent Neural Networks

 Parameter setting: learning_rate = 0.01; epochs=30; batch_size = 128
 A simple one layer LSTM model is built for this task with categorical_crossentropy as the loss function and rmsprop as the optimizer.

 After running 30 epochs, the accuracy on the training and testing dataset are 0.3074 and 0.2955 respectively.